shwethajog/yelpJsonDataAnalyse/README.md

 6. tip.json

 - This project is to read a yelp_dataset.tar file, decompress it and read each json files into DataFrame which then registered as temporary tables.
 - On top of these tables some queries are executed to analyze data.
-Also we can recommend businesses to improve depens on tip & reviews.
+Also we can recommend businesses to improve depenss on tip & reviews.
 - Busainess can improve in some categories or start new categories based on yoy(year over year) decline rate of their competitors.
 - Some Outputs are also plotted in graph or tabular format for better visualiztaion.